My Journey Back to Health & Where I Am Now

 Eat real food.
 The end.

-Of course it is much, much more complicated than that, but that is the gist.
-Factory created food is not really food, and it’s not nourishing the way real food is that comes from nature and hasn’t been altered.
+Of course it is much more complicated than that, but that is the gist.
+Factory created food is not really food, and it doesn’t nourish our bodies the way real food does.

 Suffice it to say, this opened up a whole new world for me.
 I immediately started cleaning out my kitchen and replacing the boxes and bags with real foods, making snacks and bread from scratch, and cooking better meals for my family.